Author + information

 - Hans-Dirk Düngen, MDa,c,∗ (, )

-- CIBIS-ELD Investigators and Project Multicenter Trials in the Competence Network Heart Failure
+- on behalf of the CIBIS-ELD Investigators and Project Multicenter Trials in the Competence Network Heart Failure

 - aDepartment of Cardiology, Charité Universitätsmedizin, Campus Virchow-Klinkum, Berlin, Germany